automl/SMAC3/source/manual.rst

 Quick Start
 -----------
-| If you haven't installed *SMAC* yet take a look at the `installation instructions <installation.html>`_ and make sure that all the requirements are fulfilled.
+| If you have not installed *SMAC* yet take a look at the `installation instructions <installation.html>`_ and make sure that all the requirements are fulfilled.
-| In the examples folder you can find examples that illustrate how to write scenario files that allow you to use *SMAC* to automatically configure an algorithm, as well as examples that show how to directly use *SMAC* in python.
+| In the examples folder, you can find examples that illustrate how to reads scenario files that allow you to automatically configure an algorithm, as well as examples that show how to directly use *SMAC* in Python.

 We'll demonstrate the usage of *SMAC* on the most basic scenario, the optimization of a continuous blackbox function.
 The first simple example is the minimization of a standard 2-dimensional continuous test function (`branin <https://www.sfu.ca/~ssurjano/branin.html>`_).